vsuresh31/GambleBot/README.md

 $ java -jar GambleBot.jar
 ```
 * Run the program (*cmd*) as admin if the Robot (mouse movement) doesn't work
+* You may override `lastItemPos` (see below) by passing an CLI argument.
+This can be easier that adjusting the config file for every inventory change.

 ## Config